Albert4940/Aperio/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User can see vendors by region
+* Nearby vendors can be found on a map
 * User can browse a vendor's products
 * User can add product to cart
 * User can see cart contents